-The Department of Education and Training is currently reviewing school provision in Docklands.
+The Department has undertaken a school provision in Docklands.

-This is delivering on the State Government’s commitment to recommence education provision planning for Docklands residents.
+This delivers on the State Government’s commitment to recommence education provision planning for Docklands residents.

 The review covers the Docklands and the immediate surrounding suburbs of North Melbourne, West Melbourne, Melbourne, Parkville and Flemington.

-As part of Stage One, the Department undertook community consultation to explore local issues and perspectives.
+As part of both stages the Department undertook community consultation to explore local issues and perspectives.

 What is the School Provision Review for Docklands?

 During the 2014 election campaign, the Government made a commitment to restart the planning process for a Docklands school, following on from the previously prepared feasibility study completed in 2012.
 In September 2015 the Department of Education and Training commissioned specialist consultants to work in collaboration with the Department to assess the need for both primary and secondary school provision in Docklands.